mattnigh/ChatGPT3-Free-Prompt-List/pages/Chat_GPT3_Prompts.md

 These examples will include use cases such as code generation, code summarization, and AI-assisted coding, among others.

 The goal of this section is to provide a **clear understanding of the capabilities and potential of ChatGPT** and how it can be used to drive innovation in software development.

-- Prompts for Developers
-- Prompts for Program Managers